 What's in a name?
 Chinese automaker nixes 'Trumpchi'

-"The name will change for the US market to avoid the wrong connotation or misunderstanding," a GAC spokesman told AFP on Tuesday at the Detroit auto show.
+"The name will change for the US market to avoid the wrong connotation or misunderstanding," a GAC spokesman told AFP yesterday at the Detroit auto show.

 The Trumpchi models have been available in China for years, and the word actually means "legend" in Chinese, the spokesman said.